• Skip to primary navigation

 Step 1: Cook the Onions

-Cook, stirring, until fragrant or until the onions begin to turn translucent.
+Cook, stirring with a slotted spoon, until fragrant or until the onions begin to turn translucent.

 Step 2: Cook the Succotash